 - Deficits in verbal memory

-As cannabis continues to gain traction, more people are increasingly becoming accustomed to its use.
-This is especially true for people experiencing chronic pain and needing an alternative method for pain relief, as medical marijuana proves to be effective in accomplishing this.
+As cannabis continues to gain traction, more individuals are increasingly becoming aware of and more open to its use.
+This is especially true for people experiencing chronic pain who are searching for an alternative method of pain relief

-However, there are potential risks posed by regular and high ingestion of cannabis into your body.
-To understand the potential risks, you have to look at the benefits and the side effects of cannabis in your body.
-However, this isn’t so obvious, and you may require help from a professional or physician to understand this.
+However, there could be potential risks posed by regular and high ingestion of cannabis.
+To understand these potential risks, you have to look at the possible benefits and side effects of cannabis on the body.
+However, these aren’t always obvious, and you may require help from a professional or physician if you are considering medical marijuana use.

-Having said that, understanding risk factors and dosage is essential before using medical marijuana for chronic pain.
+Understanding risk factors and dosage is essential before using medical marijuana for the potential support of chronic pain.
 Contact Transformative Health today to learn more about medical marijuana for chronic pain.